Itainatan/Itai-Natan-16-09-2020/README.md

 👉🏽 [Demo](https://itai-natan-herolo-weather-app.netlify.app/)

-🌟 Weather site is an app that give you the Music all over the World.
+🌟 Weather site is an app that give you the curren and five days later weather all over the world!

 💻 Built with React | TypeScript | Redux | Styled-Components.